On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Beam polarization and polarization observables

 Redefining these asymmetries increases the total number of the non-vanishing observables to put simultaneous limit on the anomalous coupling and we expect limits tighter than reported earlier in Ref.~\cite{Rahaman:2016pqj}.

-The total cross-section (or total number of events) of a process plays an important role determining the sensitivity and the limits on the anomalous couplings.
-Tighter limit on the anomalous couplings can be obtained if the cross-section can be enhanced.
-Beam polarization can enhance the cross-section and hence it is important to see how it depends on beam polarization.
-Fig.~\ref{fig:beampol_cross-sections} shows the dependence of cross-sections $\sigma_{ZZ}$ and $\sigma_{Z\gamma}$ on longitudinal beam polarizations $\eta_3$ and $\xi_3$ at $\sqrt{s}=500$ GeV.
+The total cross section (or total number of events) of a process plays an important role determining the sensitivity and the limits on the anomalous couplings.
+A tighter limit on the anomalous couplings can be obtained if the cross section can be enhanced.
+Beam polarization can enhance the cross section and hence it is important to see how it depends on beam polarization.
+Fig.~\ref{fig:beampol_cross-sections} shows the dependence of the cross sections $\sigma_{ZZ}$ and $\sigma_{Z\gamma}$ on the longitudinal beam polarizations $\eta_3$ and $\xi_3$ at $\sqrt{s}=500$ GeV.
 The asterisk mark on the middle of the plots represents the unpolarized case.
-We notice that cross-section in both the processes are larger for negative value of $\eta_3$ and positive value of $\xi_3$.
-Sensitivity on cross section is expected to be high in the left-top corner of the $\eta_3-\xi_3$ plane.
+We notice that the cross section in the two processes are larger for negative value of $\eta_3$ and positive value of $\xi_3$.
+The sensitivity on the cross section is expected to be high in the left-top corner of the $\eta_3-\xi_3$ plane.
 This would convince us to set beam polarizations at the left-top corner for analysis.
-But cross-section is not the only observable, the asymmetries have different behavior on beam polarizations.
-For example, $A_x$ peaks at the right bottom corner, i.e. opposite behavior compared to cross-section, while $A_z$ has similar dependence as cross-section on the beam polarizations in both the processes.
-Processes involving $W^\pm$ are also expected to have higher cross-section at the left-top corner of $\eta_3-\xi_3$ plane as $W$ couple to the left chiral electron.
-Anomalous couplings are expected to change the dependence of all the observables, including cross-section, on the beam polarizations.
-To explore this we study the effect of beam polarizations on sensitivity of cross-section and other observables to anomalous couplings in the next section.
+But the cross section is not the only observable, the asymmetries have different behaviour on beam polarizations.
+For example, $A_x$ peaks at the right-bottom corner, i.e. we have an opposite behaviour compared to cross section, while $A_z$ has a similar dependence as cross section on the beam polarizations in both the processes.
+Processes involving $W^\pm$ are also expected to have higher cross section at the left-top corner of $\eta_3-\xi_3$ plane as $W$ couple to the left chiral electron.
+Anomalous couplings are expected to change the dependence of all the observables, including the cross section, on the beam polarizations.
+To explore this we study the effect of beam polarizations on sensitivity of cross section and other observables to anomalous couplings in the next section.